inrialearninglab/stoocs/README.md

 # Stoocs
+An app to display stats from MOOCs on FUN MOOC.

 ## First time setup
 1. Fill the `.env` file with the following content and replace the placeholders with the actual values: